BLCM/bl3mods/Aaron0000/Balands/README.md

 Headsplosion - Removed critical hit damage penalty, increased splash radius by 50%.

-Ionic Disruptor - Set post-melee damage bonus to 66%.
+Ionic Disruptor - Set post-melee damage bonus to 66%, increased melee damage to 200%.

-Monocle - No change.
+Monocle - No change other than a possible damage adjustment.

 Skullmasher - Made accuracy spread wider by 100%.